Fraud Alert: Utility Company Scams - Information Press

 Don’t be a victim of fraud!
-One of the latest widespread utility company scams is designed to trick utility customers into paying so-called delinquent bills.
-This type of illegal activity can happen anywhere and has happened to local SLO citizens.
-The SLO Police Department recently released the following press release.
+One of the latest widespread utility company scams is designed to trick customers into paying so-called delinquent bills.
+This type of illegal activity can happen anywhere and has happened recently to local SLO citizens as reported in the following press release from the SLO Police Department.

 From Sergeant Chad Pfarr:

 In the past several weeks the Police Department has seen an increase in the number of fraud reports related to utility company scams.
-Several victims have reported they received a call from a person representing themselves a s a utility spokesperson.
+Several victims have reported they received a call from a person representing themselves as a utility spokesperson.
 The caller tells the victims that their utility payment is delinquent and asks for immediate payment to avoid having the utility shut off.
 The scammers ask for payment to be made immediately using GreenDot or Visa type gift card.
 Several of these scams have taken place on holidays when the utility companies would normally be closed.

 The Police Department would like to remind residents of the following tips: